How To: Getting Started

 If for any reason the dashboard disappears and will not pop up when the dashboard icon is clicked in tunerpro it can simply be recovered by pausing your mouse

-over the tunerpro icon in the taskbar at the bottom of the screen.
+over the tunerpro icon in the taskbar at the bottom of your screen.
 As you hover the mouse pointer over the tunerpro icon in the taskbar you will see two

 thumbnail windows displayed, often tunerpro the program itself on the left and the dashboard view on the right.
 Simply move the mouse point over to the right